All you need for your European road tripApply for IDP

 Carry Important Documents All the Time

-Generally, the blood alcohol limit for Luxembourg drivers is 0.05%, but new drivers have a lower limit at 0.02%.
+Generally, the blood alcohol limit for country drivers is 0.05%, but new drivers have a lower limit at 0.02%.
 Drivers are routinely stopped if suspected of being intoxicated and subjected to breath tests.
 Drunk driving is prohibited and highly discouraged, as it can get you into an accident.
 Fines of up to 10,000 euros or a 15-year driving ban are the penalties if caught driving intoxicated.

 Do I need an International Driving Permit?